Austin vs Navarro Early College: TEA Scores, Homes & What to Know

 You might lean toward Austin High School if:

-- You are comfortable at the $799,000 price point and want the neighborhoods that come with it
+• You are comfortable at the higher central and west Austin price points and want the neighborhoods that come with it

 You might lean toward Navarro Early College High School if: